-- The Chairperson of the Department and/or the Department's Graduate Studies Coordinator, will be responsible to certify that the student has met all requirements for Candidacy. - 2.
-The Graduate Studies Coordinator thru the office of the Chair, will send a letter to the Associate Dean and the Graduate Program Committee of the Division of Biomedical Sciences that the doctoral student has satisfied all the requirements for Candidacy.
+- 1. The Chairperson of the Department and/or the Department's Graduate Studies Coordinator will be responsible to certify that the student has met all requirements for Candidacy when they submit Appendix G to the Graduate Program. - 2.
+The Graduate Studies Coordinator, through the office of the Chair, will send a letter to the Associate Dean and to the Graduate Program Committee of the Division of Biomedical Sciences confirming that the doctoral student has satisfied all the requirements for Candidacy.